 Inquiry can sometimes seem like another edu-buzz word, but I see its value in education today.
 In fact, when Kathryn Finch and I wrote about the Qualities of an Empowered Music Student we specified “asks questions” as one quality!
 An easy way I’m incorporating inquiry this year is through a Wonder Wall in the classroom.
 Trevor Mackenzie and Rebecca Bathurst-Hunt introduced this idea in their book, “Inquiry Mindset.”
 The Wonder Wall is a place in the classroom where students can contribute their musical questions!
 After the concert we will dedicate some class time for students to research, experiment, and dive deeper into their musical wonderings.

 Hopefully, these suggestions have sparked some ideas for you and your students.
 Whatever you do after a concert, put your students at the center of the experience.
 Give them the opportunity to have a voice and choice, to create something, to ask questions, to connect with others, and to own the process.
 Empower your music students – it’s worth the time and effort!

 Enjoy what you have just read?
-Please consider subscribing to my blog!
+Please consider subscribing!